cclearpartners/myi-docs/src/guides/customise-your-list-view-based-report.md

 When Display is checked, that column is displayed in the table view (both in the main view and in the modal).
 When using a listview with a custom report, it can be useful to retrieve a field for data manipulation purposes, but not display it to the end user.

+### Convert Types

+The Convert Type picklist controls how a field displayed.
+For example a DOUBLE field displays `2.0` by default.
+When Convert Type is set to NUMBER, it will be displayed as `2`.
+Converting NUMBERs to BOOLEANs or DATETIMEs to DATEs are other common usecases.

+Supported conversions:

+- BOOLEAN → DOUBLE: true becomes 1.0 and false becomes 0.0
+- BOOLEAN → NUMBER: true becomes 1 and false becomes 0
+- DOUBLE → NUMBER: 2.1 becomes 2.
+2.9 becomes 3.
+2.5 becomes 3.
+- NUMBER → BOOLEAN: 1 becomes `true`.
+Anything else becomes `false`.
+- NUMBER → DOUBLE: 2 becomes 2.0.
+- DATETIME → DATE: 01/01/2025 14:05 becomes 01/01/2025.

 ### Required Lookups

 The Required Lookup checkbox applies only to fields on a lookup object, and not on the main object.
 It indicates that records which do not have this lookup will be ignored.
 This can happen when: